Sport in Serbia: Swimming

-Squash

-The Yugoslav Squash Association was founded in August 2001 in Belgrade.
-Immediately after its founding, JSA became a member of the European as well as the World Squash Federation.
-The Squash Association of Serbia was also established, as well as the Squash Association of Belgrade.

-Like any beginning, this one was difficult, but with the help of many fans of this sport, SQUASHLAND, the first squash club in Serbia, was opened in Belgrade in 2003.
-Squashland, which is located in Pionirski Grad, has two squash courts within Košutnjak and is considered a symbol of the beginning of squash in Serbia.
-The first national championship of Serbia was held in October 2004, and immediately after that championship, the first national team was formed, which already participated in the European Nations Cup in Slovenia in November.
-Numerous international tournaments were held in Squashland, such as the Serbian Open, the Belgrade Trophy, the Squashland Open,...

-In 2006, after the separation of Montenegro, the name of the Association was changed.
-From JSA, SAS (Squash Association of Serbia) was formed.
-That same year, two more clubs were opened, one in Subotica and one in Novi Sad.
-The first tournament at Glas Court was held in Belgrade, which was set up on Nikola Pašić Square.
-This tournament was organized with the great help of the City of Belgrade, the Republic Sports Administration, the SQUASHLAND club and the Belgrade Squash Association.

-The organization of this competition also marked the beginning of a new promotion of this sport in Serbia.

 Table tennis

-In table tennis, Serbian athletes are the most successful in the doubles game.
+In table tennis, Serbian athletes are most successful in the doubles game.
 Ilija Lupulescu won a silver Olympic medal in men's doubles in 1988, and Jasna Fazlić and Gordana Perkučin won a bronze medal in women's doubles.
 Zoran Kalinic won one world title and 3 European doubles titles.
 He has 3 more silver medals from the world championships.
 Aleksandar Karakašević was the European champion in mixed doubles three times, in 2000, 2005 and 2007, all three times in a pair with the Lithuanian Ruta Pakauskiene.
 He won five more medals at the European Championships, including a bronze medal in the individual competition in 2011.
 In 2003, Silvija Erdelji won a bronze medal in the individual competition at the European Championships, as well as in doubles with her sister Anamarija Erdelji.
 In 1981, Novi Sad hosted competitors at the 36th World Table Tennis Championships (SPENS).
 Belgrade hosted the European Championship in 2007.

-Triathlon

-In Serbia, the triathlon was held unofficially for the first time in 1988 in Kragujevac.
-The first national championship was organized in Ada Ciganlija in 1993.

-The most successful triathlete from Serbia is Ognjen Stojanović.
-He achieved the greatest success at the World Aquathlon Championships in 2012, where he won a bronze medal.